TanStack/query/README.md

 setQueryData(['todo', { id: 5 }], previous => ({ ...previous, status: 'done' }))
 ```

-**Most importantly**, when manually setting a query response, it naturally becomes out-of-sync with it's original source.
+**Most importantly**, when manually setting a query response, it naturally becomes out-of-sync with its original source.
 To ease this issue, `setQueryData` automatically triggers a background refresh of the query after it's called to ensure it eventually synchronizes with the original source.

 Should you choose that you do _not_ want to refetch the query automatically, you can set the `shouldRefetch` option to `false`: